Earn Credit While Abroad

 Pre-Approval of Credit for Study Abroad Programs

-- Students must discuss their plans with their academic advisor to determine which courses meet the requirements for their degree plan.
+- Students must discuss their plans with their Academic Advisor to determine which courses meet the requirements for their degree plan.

 - If prior approval is not obtained from the relevant academic department credit may not be granted upon return from studying abroad.
-Your Study Abroad advisor will help you complete the credit pre-approval form.
+Your Study Abroad Counselor will help you complete the credit pre-approval form.
 Students in the last 30 hours at Texas Tech must also get approval from the Dean of their college.

 Receiving Credit for Students Participating in Affiliate and Reciprocal Programs